dome of the rock jerusalem

 jericho

-Jericho is a rather delightful place where camels cross the road and where donkeys try to escape the fierce sunshine in the shade of giant cacti.
+Jericho is a rather delightful place where camels cross the road and where donkeys try to escape the fierce sunshine by leveraging the shade of giant cacti.
 It is a calm and tranquil city in which to contemplate what really matters in life.
-It also holds the accolade of being the oldest city in the world, said to be around 10,000 years old - the historical remnants of which we could see for ourselves if we paid the Palestinian Authorities Department of Antiquities a few Shekels.
-The site included the world's first-ever tower and its firs- ever staircase.
+It also holds the accolade of being the oldest city in the world, said to be around 10,000 years old - the historical remnants of which we could see for ourselves after paying the Palestinian Authorities Department of Antiquities a few Shekels.
+The site included the world's first-ever tower and first-ever staircase.
 Jericho is also known for being the place where the sycamore fig Tree of Zachaeus, an ancient specimen mentioned in the Gospel of Luke and which, if you are a believer, you can see growing contentedly by the roadside.
 I am no arborist but, I can confidently assert, the tree does indeed look to be from another world altogether.

 With time running out we made for the cable cars at the foot of the ancient ruins and up to the evocatively-named Temptation Mountain.
 There was an issue with trying to pay using my credit card at the small tourist centre, prompting the kind Palestinian lady to pull on a few favours with neighbouring vendors to complete the transaction.
 For her trouble I also purchased a small mosaic drum covered in goat skin and which now takes pride of place on my bookshelf at home.
 It was my way of saying thank you to the Palestinian people who had treated us so warmly and with so much respect during our short time there.
-In Jericho, people welcome the visitor with a humbling sincerity which I found utterly touching.
+In Jericho, people welcome the visitor with a humbling sincerity which I found humbling.

 jericho mountains